Submitty/submitty.github.io/_docs/instructor/assignment_preparation/bulk_pdf_placeholders.md

    near the top of the Bulk Upload section alongside the other submission modes.

 4. **Click "Submit Placeholder for Every Student":** This will actually submit the pdf placeholders for every student on the gradeable.
-After confirming, a message will appear at the top of the screen confirming the successful number of submissions made.
+After confirming, a message will appear at the top of the screen displaying the successful number of submissions made.
    ![](/images/instructor/assignment_preparation/submissionless_grading.png){:width="800px"}